Politics of Iran: Establishment of guardianship of the jurist

 Guardianship of the Jurist is a concept in Twelver Shia Islamic law, which holds that, in the absence of the "Infallible Imam", who, according to Twelver beliefs, is the religious and political leader of Islam and will reappear sometime before Judgement Day, righteous Shi'i jurists (faqīh) should administer "some" of the "religious and social affairs" of the Shi'i community.
 In its "absolute" form—the form advanced by the Ayatollah Ruhollah Khomeini and the basis of government in Islamic Republic of Iran—the state and society are ruled by an Islamic jurist.
 Khomeini served as the Guardian Jurist Supreme Leader of Iran until his death in 1989.
-His successor, Ali Khamenei, is still ruling as of mid 2025.
+His successor, Ali Khamenei, ruled from 1989 until his assassination in 2026.
+He is succeeded by his son, Mojtaba Khamenei.

 In a 1970 book on the subject circulated to his network of supporters, Khomeini argued that since Islamic sharia law contains everything needed to rule a state, whether ancient or modern, any other basis of governance will lead to injustice and sin.
 Thus Iran, the Muslim world and eventually the whole world, must be ruled according to sharia, and the person who should rule according to sharia, is an expert in that form of law.